 Arizona Passes Safe at School Legislation

 In April 2013, the Arizona legislature passed our Safe at School legislation, making it clear that trained, unlicensed school staff may administer insulin to students with diabetes, and clarifying who may conduct the training of school staff.
 Read more in our press release.

 Louisiana State Advocacy Chair Helps Champion Senate Bill 759

 Now Louisiana's children who have diabetes can be Safe at School!
 In the state of Louisiana, Senate Bill (SB) 759 - signed into law on June 15, 2012, was a major achievement for the Safe at School (SAS) campaign.
 The bill, hard-fought and a long time-coming, authorizes school employees to volunteer and be trained to help children with diabetes in school.
 These volunteers may now administer insulin and glucagon to help control children's glucose levels.
 The bill also allows children who are able to do so to self-manage their diabetes when at school.
 Read the full story.

 Safe at School Legislation Signed by Connecticut Governor

-Another June 15th victory as Connecticut Governor Dannel Malloy signed HB 5348.
+Also on June 15, 2012, Connecticut Governor Dannel Malloy signed HB 5348.
 This bill allows school employees to volunteer to be trained to help children when they are experiencing severely low blood glucose levels by administering an injection of glucagon, a potentially life-saving hormone.
 It also allows students who are able to do so to self-monitor their blood glucose level. when and wherever needed, helping them to better manage their diabetes.
 Read Connecticut press release.

 Georgia Governor Signs Safe at School Legislation